-Which is an offence under section 47 of the 1995 Act.

-that an offence provision attached to a search power would apply to a child under 12, subsection (3)(c) makes it clear that this is not the effect of subsection (2).

-- 95. Section 25(3)(b) ensures that any existing powers to apply for and obtain search warrants that are contained in the enactments to which section 25 applies do not apply in relation to children under 12.
-This is so that all such searches of children under 12 take place under the authority of a court order under section 28 of this Bill. - 96.
+- 105. The effect of subsection (2) is that the existing power will allow the search of a child under 12 despite the fact the child cannot commit, and therefore cannot be suspected of committing, an offence where the child's behaviour would, were the child over 12, be capable of constituting the offence to which the statutory power applies. - 106.
+Many of these existing search powers, however, also allow the constable to do things that, in relation to a child under 12, would not be appropriate.
+So section 25(3)(a) provides that the search powers do not apply in relation to the child to the extent that they contain a power of arrest that could otherwise be used, by virtue of section 25(2), in relation to the child.
+And to avoid any suggestion that section 25(2) would have the effect that an offence provision attached to a search power would apply to a child under 12, subsection (3)(c) makes it clear that this is not the effect of subsection (2). - 107.
+Section 25(3)(b) ensures that any existing powers to apply for and obtain search warrants that are contained in the enactments to which section 25 applies do not apply in relation to children under 12.
+This is so that all such searches of children under 12 take place under the authority of a court order under section 28 of this Bill. - 108.
 Subsection (4)(a) provides the Scottish Ministers with a regulation-making power to exclude existing statutory search powers from the application of section 25.
 By virtue of section 66(3)(b) of the Bill, these regulations will be subject to the affirmative procedure.
 Subsection (4)(b) provides a similar power to modify subsection (3) so that how existing search powers are to apply in relation to children under 12 can be regulated further if necessary.